Skip to content

 The App Profile only controls the permissions of the root process after using su; it does not control the permissions of the app itself.
 If an app has requested network access permission, it can still access the network even without using su.
 Removing the inet group from su only prevents su from accessing the network.

-Root Profile is enforced in the kernel and does not rely on the voluntary behavior of root applications, unlike switching users or groups through su, the granting of su permission is entirely up to the user rather than the developer.
+Root Profile is enforced in the kernel and does not rely on the voluntary behavior of root apps, unlike switching users or groups through su, the granting of su permission is entirely up to the user rather than the developer.

 Capabilities